jhildenbiddle/docsify-themeable/docs/themes.md

 ### Defaults

-A minimalistic theme containing only the default values used by all other themes.
+A minimalist theme containing only the default values used by all other themes.
 This theme is intended to serve as the most basic starting point for a customized theme.